-The former is pretty obvious: between the end of November and the end of December, we celebrate Thanksgiving, with lots of traditional foods stuffed with saturated fats, carbs, sugars and only one traditional source of protein (and no, the sausage in the stuffing does not count), that also can have plenty of hidden weight dangers.
+The former is pretty obvious: between the end of November and the end of December, we celebrate Thanksgiving, Christmas, Hanukkah, etc., with a lot of traditional foods stuffed with saturated fats, carbs, sugars and usually only one traditional source of protein (and no, the sausage in the stuffing does not count), that also can have plenty of hidden weight dangers.

-And that’s not even counting travel food: sure, you bring a healthy snack or two, but you can’t exactly get a full healthy high-protein meal past the TSA and into the terminal, and one flight delay can mean you’re stuck eating fast food.
-Then there’s all those empty calories of alcohol lurking: the day before Thanksgiving is traditionally known as the biggest drinking day of the year.
+And that’s not even counting travel food: sure, you bring a healthy snack or two, but one flight delay can mean you’re stuck eating fast food.
+Then, there are all of those empty calories from alcohol lurking: the day before Thanksgiving is traditionally known as the biggest drinking day of the year.
 Needless to say, New Year’s Eve is not far behind.

 Still, in the end, it’s a pretty simple equation: lots of calories in plus fewer calories out equals a bit more rubber on the spare tire.

 Avoiding Holiday Weight Gain

 So, how do you keep your state out of the top five…or just keep that pound or so of holiday weight far, far away?